aqilahshi/retail-customer-prediction/README.md

 Potential future enhancements include:

+- Containerize the application using Docker
-- Hyperparameter tuning using GridSearchCV
+- Deploy using Azure Container Apps or Kubernetes
-- Customer Lifetime Value (CLV) prediction
-- Real-world retail datasets
-- Cloud deployment (AWS/Azure/GCP)
-- MLOps pipeline
+- Build an automated MLOps pipeline
 - Real-time prediction using Kafka

 ---

 ## 🔗 Related Project